botworld-wiki/beatburger.github.io/_bots/dune-bug.md

 botRarity: "Special"
 botRaritySortOrder: "2"
 botAcquisition: "<a href='/dune-bug#story-quest' title='Story quest to get Dune Bug'>Story Quest</a>"
-botOpinion: "Dune Bug is the fastest yet squishiest bot that ever existed in the game.
-However, both of its rolling abilities provide very high surviving capability, along with decent damaging output.
-Furthermore, Dune Bug has potential to fight and carry against multiple bots at the same time if managed well."
+botOpinion: "Dune Bug is the fastest yet squishiest bot that ever existed in game.
+However, both of its rolling abilities provide high surviving capability.
+Also good damage output."
 searchKeywords: ""